nims11/nims11.github.com/video-game-log.md

     - A mid-story twist (saw it coming in this case though)
     - A perfect ending (more effective as by this point, the player can easily empathize with the patient)
     - Great music just amplifies everything two-folds
-- Many quote-worthy dialogues ("I think all our memories, and everything in it... can be nothing but the fiction we tell ourselves")
+- Many quote-worthy dialogues <span class="spoiler">("I think all our memories, and everything in it... can be nothing but the fiction we tell ourselves")</span>
 - While To The Moon told a beautiful and bittersweet love story filled with symbolism, Finding Paradise tells a thoughtful story about an individual
 </div>